Residency Requirements & Legal Guide in Suriname

 - Integration:

-- Civic knowledge test
+- Civic knowledge exam on history/constitution

 - Dual Citizenship: